The 3rd Teen Citizen’s Academy is scheduled for Saturday, November 4, 2017 from 8:00 am-5:15 pm at the Timbrook Public Safety Center.

 The Teen Citizen’s Academy provides students ages 14 – 17 with an inside look at local law enforcement operations and challenges.
 One of the goals of the Teen Citizen’s Academy is to develop positive relations between the police and youth through education.
 Another goal is to create a core of responsible, well-informed teenagers who have the potential to influence public opinion and dispel untruths about police practices and services.
-This also gives the young person the opportunity to see law enforcement in a different way and allow them to explore a possible career in law enforcement.
+This also provides an opportunity to explore a possible career in law enforcement.

-Participants in each session commit to meet for the entire day to learn about various aspects of the department.
-The entire group of instructors are employees from within the department.
-Each of them will speak on their area of expertise.
+Participants in each session commit to meet for the day to explore various aspects of the department.
+All instructors are employees from within the department.
 Though the curriculum and teaching methods are similar to the traditional police academy, the Teen Citizen’s Academy is not designed to train attendees as police officers or vigilantes.

 - Criminal Investigation